GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-expose-sensitive-data/en.md

 The elements listed above can be made public.

-In the Settings page, in the corresponding tab for each, there is a checkbox to configure if to treat them as private or public:
+In the Settings page, in the corresponding tab for each, there is a checkbox to configure if to treat them as “sensitive” or “normal”:

 ![Settings to treat user email as “sensitive” data](../../images/settings-treat-user-email-as-sensitive-data.png)